OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

         > developers designed the service to retain as little metadata
         > as possible—only the user’s phone number, sign-up time, and
         > the time when the user was last active.
 It also allows
-        > messages to “self-destruct” automatically after a preset
+        > messages to "self-destruct" automatically after a preset
         > amount of time, leaving behind as little information
         > as possible.
 For help getting started, read [*Signal for
         > Beginners*](https://medium.com/@mshelton/signal-for-beginners-c6b44f76a1f0).